 - Gently brush your tongue to help freshen breath and eliminate even more bacteria.

-- Gently guide the floss back and forth until it reaches the area below where your teeth contact.
+- Gently guide the floss back and forth until it reaches the area below where your teeth come together.

 - Wrap the floss around the front tooth creating a “C” and gently move the floss up and down the tooth.
 Remember the idea of floss is to clean the surfaces of the teeth, so do not just saw the floss back and forth, really try and work it up and down the surface of the tooth.
 However, you should not press the floss so far down that you injure your gums.

 - Now you have cleaned one side, but you must go back in the same space and clean the other side of the back tooth.
-Start with a fresh piece of floss if necessary, but now wrap the floss around the back tooth and repeat the process.
-Remember, for every space there are 2 different tooth surfaces that should be cleaned.
+Start with a fresh piece of floss if necessary.
+Now wrap the floss around the back tooth and repeat the process.
+Remember, for every space, there are two different tooth surfaces that should be cleaned.

 - Repeat the process until you flossed the front and back surface of every tooth.

-Precision Periodontics and Dental Implants, is a leading periodontal office servicing the Greater Orlando Florida area, including Clermont, Windermere, Ocoee and Winter Garden.
-Our periodontal practice is dedicated to providing you the most cosmetic, most comfortable state-of-the-art treatment possible such as LANAP® Laser Gum Treatment in Orlando, FL.
+Precision Periodontics & Dental Implants is a leading periodontal office servicing the Greater Orlando, Florida, area, including Clermont, Windermere, Ocoee, and Winter Garden.
+Our periodontal practice is dedicated to providing you the most cosmetic, most comfortable state-of-the-art treatment possible such as LANAP® Laser Gum Treatment in Orlando, Florida.
 We thank you for visiting us and applaud you for taking the next step towards a happier, healthier, smile.
-Dr. Ryan Mendro and Dr. Lucia Roca Mendro are skilled periodontists offering advanced dental procedures including dental implants, Teeth-in-a-Day, sedation and periodontal plastic surgery.
+Dr. Ryan Mendro and Dr. Lucia Roca Mendro are skilled periodontists offering advanced dental procedures including dental implants, teeth-in-a-day, sedation, and periodontal plastic surgery.
 Call our office to schedule your new patient appointment or click here to request an appointment online!